LexTerm/LexTermClient/INSTRUCTIONS.md

 in the new form dialog field "Name" and selecting the plural feature in the multiselect on the same dialog.
 To add this new form to the entry, click the "Add Lexical Form" button and select the noun-plural form.
 This will add a new row to the paradigm with a placeholder (i.e. "\*") for the written representation of that form.
-You can then fill in the written representation of the form and hit <Enter> to save it in the paradigm.
+You can then fill in the written representation of the form and hit \<Enter\> to save it in the paradigm.
 Assuming you were working on an entry for the term "cat" in English, the written representation of the noun-plural form would be "cats".

-*Note: To save most parts of the entry, simply hid <Enter>.
+*Note: To save most parts of the entry, simply hit \<Enter\>.
 Selections are automatically saved.
  In order to save a definition, you must hit \<Enter\> while the cursor is inside the definition.*

 *Note: For developers --- All data on the server may be created, retrieved, updated, and deleted via the